KamilTalowski/HurtowniaDanychOracle/README.md

 # HurtowniaDanychOracle
 ZBD
-Copied from Ours pdf file have to delete some text in some files
+Copied from Ours pdf file.
+Have to delete some text in some files